Table of Contents

 - Disability Insurance Benefits (DIB): These are the most commonly known SSDI benefits, intended for those who have worked and paid into Social Security but are now unable to work due to a disability.

-- Disabled Widow’s or Widower’s Benefits (DWB): This benefit is designed for those who are at least 50 years old and who were disabled within a specific period after the death of their spouse who was insured under Social Security.
+- Disabled Widow’s or Widower’s Benefits (DWB): This benefit is designed for those who are at least 50 years old and who were disabled within a specific period after the death of their spouse, who was insured under Social Security.

 - Disabled Adult Child Benefits (DAC): If a child becomes disabled before the age of 22, they may be eligible for SSDI benefits based on their parent’s Social Security earnings record, provided the parent is deceased or starts receiving retirement or disability benefits.